Twitter handle: @bschloss - not all posts represent views of IBM

 I am a member of the Science and Solutions department at the IBM Thomas J. Watson Research Center, in Yorktown Heights, New York, USA.
 I am a member of the IBM Academy of Technology.

 I am a researcher in the Education and Cognitive Sciences department, where my focus is metadata, semantic data models, content analysis, content recommendation, and the use of XML-JSON-Linked Data for information integration in Education delivery (both classroom and distance education), Education learner and faculty experience, and Education monitoring and analytics systems used by K-12 Schools, Higher Education, Employee Education, Tutoring Services, and portfolio management by Learning Content Producers and Distributors, both for operational use such as Personalizing Learning at Scale, and for study of best practices ("Evidence-Based Learning").
-I work closely with our Cognitive Computing for Education team, with the Smarter Education team at IBM Research-India, and teams at IBM Research Africa, IBM Tokyo Research Lab, and IBM Brazil Research Lab (including inclusive education), as well as with colleagues in IBM product and services groups.
+I work closely with our Cognitive Computing for Education team, with the Cognitive Education and Interactions team at IBM Research-India, and teams at IBM Research Africa, IBM Tokyo Research Lab, and IBM Brazil Research Lab (including inclusive education), as well as with colleagues in IBM product and services groups.
 I will collaborate with others to permit more evidence-based evaluation of different approaches to learning when we start getting large volumes of data, towards the end of 2016.

 My metadata approaches are being used by the first of IBM's Cognitive Computing solutions.